-Generic Big Data Analytics Blueprint
+Generic Big Data Analytics Blueprint and mappings to standards

 The DataBench Framework is following three main dimensions: Pipeline steps, Processing types and Data types.
 There are also other dimensions like computing continuum – edge, premise, fog, cloud, HPC etc – and others.
 In addition, we have the Business dimensions: Application domains etc.